wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/template/quickstart.rst

 ------------

 This project is created to be well documented.
-You should start with reading it.
+You should start with reading the documentation.
 It is available `online <http://wemake-django-template.readthedocs.io/en/latest>`_.
 Reading order is important.

 To sum up all the steps, you will have to:

 1. Install dependencies
-2. Configure a project and IDE
+2. Configure a project itself and IDE
-3. Run and test it
+3. Run and test your application
 4. Know how to make changes
 5. Commit your code and receive a feedback